Differences between 2-ply, 4-ply, and 6-ply cashmere

 Advantages:

-- Versatility: suitable for both sweaters and cardigans and knit jackets.
+• Versatility: suitable for sweaters as well as cardigans and knit jackets.

-- Structured look: the knit has more body, resulting in clean silhouettes.
+• Structured look: the knit has more body, creating clean silhouettes.

 Limitations:

-- Less light and less fluid than a 2-ply.
+• Less light and less fluid than 2-ply.

 4-ply cashmere is therefore the ideal compromise between warmth, durability, and elegance.
 It is an excellent investment for a winter sweater that you want to keep for several years.